“Finding the appropriate measurement is thus not a mathematical exercise. It is a risk-taking judgment” – Pete Drucker

 Determine Why You’re Measuring

-If you aren’t sure what those elements might be, start with some research to better understand your business.
+If you aren’t sure what those elements might be, start with some research to better understand your how your organization operates.
 If you don’t already have a copy of your company’s annual report, budget or financial statement get one and read through it.
 If your background isn’t in finance and you don’t feel comfortable with those sorts of documents, consider asking your CFO to give you a 15-minute overview of company finances and its strengths and weaknesses.
 It’s important to understand how your company makes money and how it spends it.
 From there, take a day and shadow other jobs in the business, go out on a sales call, have someone walk you through the production line so you can see your product from start to finish or listen in on client calls in your customer service area.

 For example, something like turnover is usually an easy one as you already have lists of employees either in your HCM platform or your payroll records.
 Think about what you’ve seen in your tour of the departments as you evaluate the data.
 Is turnover high or low in the departments you would expect.
 If you have multiple teams doing the same thing is the turnover similar across them or is it better or worse for specific supervisors?